 So a perfect number can be anything between 10 – 20 people but even up to 30 or 40 is fine.
 If classroom space is limited, you can break them down into groups of 20 maximum.
 So with 40 people have two groups of 20.

 How the Training Activity Works

 1. Inform the participants that without telling anyone else of their choice, they choose one animal.
-It might be their favourite animal or just an animal they wish to choose for any reason.
+It might be their favorite animal or just an animal they wish to choose for any reason.